ghc/ghc/docs/users_guide/bugs.rst

       g :: Ord a => a -> Bool
       g y = (y <= y) || f True

-.. _infelicities-Modules:
+.. _infelicities-default-exports:

 Default Module headers with -main-is
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The Haskell2010 report specifies in <https://www.haskell.org/onlinereport/haskell2010/haskellch5.html#x11-990005.1> that
+The Haskell2010 Report specifies in <https://www.haskell.org/onlinereport/haskell2010/haskellch5.html#x11-990005.1> that

     "An abbreviated form of module, consisting only of the module body, is permitted.
 If this is used, the header is assumed to be `module Main(main) where`."

+GHC's ``-main-is`` option can be used to change the name of the top-level entry point from ``main`` to any other variable.
+When compiling the main module and ``-main-is`` has been used to rename the default entry point, GHC will also use the alternate name in the default export list.

 Consider the following program: ::